-This is Upton Infants School's, part of the Hamwic Educational Trust, admissions policy which applies to statutory school aged children in mainstream schools.
-This policy commences for children applying to schools starting in September 2021 and should be read in conjunction with the Dorset's parent's guide.
+This is Policy is based upon the Dorset Local Authority's (LA's) admissions policy which applies to statutory school aged children in mainstream schools.
+This policy commences from September 2023 and should be read in conjunction with the parents guide.
 The guide along with admissions policies for other types of schools and further information and clarification are available on Dorset's school admissions website.